JuanSierra99/wedeliver/README.md

 After creating a Firebase project, you'll be directed to the Firebase console.
 In the sidebar, navigate to the "Build" submenu, where you'll find Firebase's array of products.
 Choose "Firestore Database" from the options and proceed to create your Firestore database.

 1. When setting up Firestore, you'll be prompted to choose a location for your database.
 It's crucial to select a location closest to your clients to minimize latency.
 For our purposes, we'll opt for Los Angeles.
-Once set, the database location cannot be changed later.
-Choose wisely.
+Once selected, the database location cannot be changed later, so choose carefully

 2. You'll then be asked to configure the security rules for the database.
 For convinience, we'll opt for test mode, allowing us to read and write data without authentication.
 However, it's important to note the security implications of this approach, which may not be suitable for production environments.

 ![image](./images/database-security-rules.webp)